 What is guaranteed issue life insurance?

 Guaranteed issue life insurance is just that: guaranteed life insurance coverage regardless of your current health or medical history, including critical illness.
 No medical examination or health-related questionnaire is required.
 However, because of the greater risk an insurance company takes on, pricing is much higher and the coverage amount is much smaller – typically up to $50,000.
-Some guaranteed issue products may also carry additional limitations, such as an exclusion period – an initial period (typically within the first two years) during which claims are not accepted.
+Some guaranteed issue products may also carry additional limitations, such as a waiting period or exclusion period – an initial period (typically within the first two years) during which claims are not accepted.

 Why should I get a no medical life insurance policy?